- Are NER Rides safe?

 What is a control?

 Controls are mandatory stops placed at the edges of the route to ensure riders keep a steady pace and do not shortcut portions of the course.
 Controls are typically found every 40-75 miles.
 At the control you’ll need to get your Brevet card signed by a brevet volunteer.
-In the event that a control is unstaffed, you’ll need to get your card signed by a local merchant or answer a question printed in your brevet card.
+In the event that a control is unstaffed, you’ll need to get your card signed by a local merchant, answer a question printed in your brevet card, take a photo of your bike, or follow other instructions as provided by the ride leader.

 What’s at the Control?
 Got at Control Tips?

-You want to get through the control as quickly as possible.
-30 minutes on a bike might seem like a long time but 30 minutes at a control can go by in a heartbeat.
-This time adds up!
+Riders typically want to get through the control as quickly as possible.
+30 minutes on a bike might seem like a long time but 30 minutes at a control can go by in a heartbeat and the event timer continues when stopped.

-Get you Brevet card signed ASAP once you arrive at the control.
-Forget this and you DNF the ride.
-Fill your bottles, flip your cue sheet, and otherwise get your bike ready for the next leg.
+Tip: Get you Brevet card signed ASAP once you arrive at the control as this is required to officially complete the event.
+Fill your bottles, flip your cue sheet, and/or load the next route.
+Get your bike ready for the next leg by turning on or off lights.
 Then it’s time to eat.
-Most controls will have PB&J fixings, potato chips, cookies, and fruit.
+Volunteer supported controls will often have PB&J fixings, potato chips, cookies, and fruit.
 On longer rides the controls might also have energy drink mix, summer sausage (600k), deli meats (300k), or baked beans (400k).
 Those with special dietary needs will want to bring their own food.

 How do I read the Cue-sheet?